jacobhq/pong/README.md

 ```
 pip install pygame neat-python
 ```
-3. To play against the AI, download the model from releases, and rename to `bext.pickle`
+3. To play against the AI, download the model from releases, and rename to `best.pickle`
 4. Then run `play_ai.py`

 ## Training and Development